 The Irish Music Industry Podcast is a must listen for both people who want to break into the industry and seasoned professionals keen to learn more

-A podcast originally started to supplement topics covered by WIT music students was one of the most listened to podcasts in Ireland in early April, beating off competition from RTE, BBC and WNYC.
+A podcast originally started to supplement topics covered by SETU music students was one of the most listened to podcasts in Ireland in early April, beating off competition from RTE, BBC and WNYC.

 Not the first time at No 1